jenna-mk/Project_1/README.md

 4. How many hours do you spend everyday doing what you are passionate about
 5. In a typical week, how many times do you have the opportunity to think about yourself?

 The results of this analysis show that the above questions are directly related to work-life balance scores positively for the "good" mental activities (which includes flow, time spent on activities you are passionate about, and thinking about yourself/meditative activities) and negatively with the "bad" mental activities (which includes stress and shouting/sulking).
-The plots for this section can be found in the healthy_mind_analysis.ipynb file, and the summary table can be found in the data folder under healthy_mind_summary.csv.
+The plots for this section can be found in the healthy_mind_analysis.ipynb file, and the summary table can be found in the data folder in the healthy_mind_summary.csv.

+## Expertise

+Trends were analyzed relating the Work-Life Balance Scores with questions involving